MenkeTechnologies/SaveRun/README.md

 Instructions for running scripts are also in comments at beginning of scripts.

-Scripts can also be run from anywhere, so do not have to cd into directory, just make sure paths, whether absolute or relative, are correct.
+Scripts can also be run from anywhere (except for make), so do not have to cd into directory, just make sure paths, whether absolute or relative, are correct.